vuesion/docs/en/guide/cli.md

 Go to [http://localhost:3000/foo](http://localhost:3000/foo) and you should see the `Counter` example again (this is the default blueprint for modules).

 ::: tip Does everything work?
-To verify you didn't break something, run `npm test`.
+To verify that you didn't break something, run `npm test`.
 :::

 ## Configuration